-Showing 1-10 of 11 Results
+Showing 1-10 of 16 Results

-Assistant Professor of Radiology (Pediatric Radiology)
+Associate Professor of Radiology (Pediatric Radiology)

 Current Research and Scholarly Interests Ultrasonic beamforming, imaging methods, systems, and devices.

-Associate Professor of Radiology (General Radiology) and, by courtesy, of Pediatrics (Hematology/Oncology)
+Professor of Radiology (General Radiology) and, by courtesy, of Pediatrics (Hematology/Oncology)

 Current Research and Scholarly Interests As a physician-scientist involved in the care of patients and investigating novel pediatric molecular imaging technologies, my goal is to develop innovative, safe, accurate and efficient imaging solutions to significant problems in disease diagnosis.
 My research team works on novel cellular imaging techniques for improved detection and characterization of malignant tumors in pediatric patients, for the diagnosis of immune system disorders and for in vivo evaluation of stem cell transplants.

-Professor of Radiology (General Radiology) and, by courtesy, of Bioengineering
+Professor of Radiology (General Radiology)

 Current Research and Scholarly Interests 1.
 MRI of Breast Cancer, particularly new techniques.
 Currently being explored are techniques including ultra high spatial resolution MRI and contrast-agent-free detection of breast tumors.

-Associate Professor of Radiology (General Radiology) and, by courtesy, of Electrical Engineering
+Professor of Radiology (Canary Cancer Center) and, by courtesy, of Electrical Engineering

-Bio Dr. Demirci is currently an associate professor at Stanford University School of Medicine, Canary Center Early Cancer Detection.
+Bio Dr. Demirci is currently a Professor at Stanford University School of Medicine with tenure at the Canary Center for Early Cancer Detection.
 Prior to his Stanford appointment, he was an Associate Professor of Medicine at Brigham and Women's Hospital, Harvard Medical School and at Harvard-MIT Division of Health Sciences and Technology serving at the Division of Biomedical Engineering, Division of Infectious Diseases and Renal Division.
 He leads a group of 20+ researchers focusing on micro- and nano-scale technologies.
 He received his B.S. degree in Electrical Engineering in 1999 as a James B. Angell Scholar (summa cum laude) from University of Michigan, Ann Arbor.
-He received his M.S. degree in 2001 in Electrical Engineering, M.S. degree in Management Science and Engineering in 2005 and Ph.D. in Electrical Engineering in 2005, all from Stanford University.
+He received his M.S. degree in 2001 in Electrical Engineering, M.S. degree in Management Science and Engineering in 2005, and Ph.D. in Electrical Engineering in 2005, all from Stanford University.

-The Demirci Bio-Acoustic MEMS in Medicine Labs (BAMM) laboratory specializes in applying micro- and nanoscale technologies to problems in medicine at the interface between micro/nanoscale engineering and medicine.
-We apply innovative technologies to clinical problems.
+The Demirci Bio-Acoustic MEMS in Medicine Lab (BAMM) specializes in applying micro- and nanoscale technologies to problems in medicine at the interface between micro/nanoscale engineering and medicine.
+Our goal is apply innovative technologies to clinical problems.
 Our major research theme focuses on creating new microfluidic technology platforms targeting broad applications in medicine.
-In this interdisciplinary space at the convergence of engineering, biology and materials science, our goal is to create novel technologies for disposable point-of-care (POC) diagnostics and monitoring of infectious diseases, cancer and controlling cellular microenvironment in nanoliter droplets for biopreservation and microscale tissue engineering applications.
+In this interdisciplinary space at the convergence of engineering, biology and materials science, we create novel technologies for disposable point-of-care (POC) diagnostics and monitoring of infectious diseases, cancer and controlling cellular microenvironment in nanoliter droplets for biopreservation and microscale tissue engineering applications.
 These applications are unified around our expertise to test the limits of cell manipulation by establishing microfluidic platforms to provide solutions to real world problems at the clinic.